Do You Know About These Auto Insurance Discounts?

 Occupations

-According to DMV.org, drivers who are employed in what insurers consider “low-risk professions” can sometimes be eligible for a reduction in premiums.
+According to The Zebra, drivers who are employed in what insurers consider “low-risk professions” can sometimes be eligible for a reduction in premiums.
 Examples include scientists, teachers, nurses, pilots, engineers, first responders, and certified public accountants.
 Statistics have shown that people engaged in these professions are involved in far fewer accidents than the national average.
 Ultimately, your insurer will decide which occupations qualify and for how much.

-Reviewed October 2022
+Reviewed October 2024

 Pin It on Pinterest